Fire and Building Safety

 Disposal of Asbestos

-From 1 January 2008 a bonded asbestos licence is required for the removal of more that 10 square metres of bonded asbestos.
+From 1 January 2008 a bonded asbestos licence is required for the removal of more than 10 square metres of bonded asbestos.

-You are then required to complete the 'application to dispose of asbestos' form below.
-The form must be completed and returned to the landfill facility a minimum of 48 hours' notice before disposal.
+You are required to complete the 'application to dispose of asbestos' form below.
+The form must be completed and returned to the landfill facility a minimum of 24 hours before disposal.

-All asbestos waste needs to be wetted, wrapped in 200um thick plastic, and sealed with tape.
+- All asbestos waste needs to be wetted, wrapped (or bagged) in 200um thick plastic, and sealed with tape.
 It must then be clearly labelled as "asbestos waste" before it is taken to the landfill site in a covered, leak-proof vehicle.

-Further information regarding the removal of asbestos can be found on WorkCover New South Wales website.
+Further information regarding the removal of asbestos can be found on SafeWork New South Wales website.

 Fire Safety Certificate and Annual Fire Safety Statement